 INSIGNIFICANT ACTIVITIES CHECKLIST Category Description of Insignificant Activity/Unit Quantity Mobile Sources 1.
-Cleaning and sweeping of streets and paved surfaces Combustion 1.
-Fire fighting and similar safety equipment used to train fire fighters or other emergency Equipment personnel.
-2. Small incinerators that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act and are not considered a "designated facility" as analified in 40 CEB 60.222 of the Federal amissions muidelines for facility" as specified in 40 CFR 60.32e of the Federal emissions guidelines for Homital/Medical/Infectious Waste Incinementary, that are operating as follows: Hospital/Medical/Infectious Waste Incinerators, that are operating as follows: i) Less than 8 million BTU/hr heat input, firing types 0, 1, 2, and/or 3 waste. ii) Less than 8 million BTU/hr heat input with no more than 10% pathological (type 4) waste by weight combined with types 0, 1, 2, and/or 3 waste. iii) Less than 4 million BTU/hr heat input firing type 4 waste.
-(Refer to 391-3-103(10)(g)2.(ii) for descriptions of waste types) 3.
+Cleaning and sweeping of streets and paved surfaces 0 Combustion Equipment 1.
+Fire fighting and similar safety equipment used to train fire fighters or other emergency personnel.
+0 2.
+Small incinerators that are not subject to any standard, limitation or other requirement under Section 111 or 112 (excluding 112(r)) of the Federal Act and are not considered a "designated facility" as specified in 40 CFR 60.32e of the Federal emissions guidelines for Hospital/Medical/Infectious Waste Incinerators, that are operating as follows: 0 i) Less than 8 million BTU/hr heat input, firing types 0, 1, 2, and/or 3 waste.
+Less than 8 million BTU/hr heat input with no more than 10% pathological (type 4) waste by weight combined with types 0, 1, 2, and/or 3 waste.
+0 iii) Less than 4 million BTU/hr heat input firing type 4 waste.
+(Refer to 391-3-103(10)(g)2.(ii) for descriptions of waste types) 0 3.
 Open burning in compliance with Georgia Rule 391-3-102 (5).
-4. Stationary engines burning: i) Natural gas, LPG, gasoline, dual fuel, or diesel fuel which are used exclusively as emergency generators shall not exceed 500 hours per year or 200 hours per year if subject to Georgia Rule 391-3-102(2)(mmm).7 ii) Natural gas, LPG, and/or diesel fueled generators used for emergency, peaking, and/or standby power generation, where the combined peaking and standby power generation do not exceed 200 hours per year. iii) Natural gas, LPG, and/or diesel fuel used for other purposes, provided that the output of each engine does not exceed 400 horsepower and that no individual engine operates for more than 2,000 hours per year. iv) Gasoline used for other purposes, provided that the output of each engine does not exceed 100 horsepower and that no individual engine operates for more than 500 hours per year.
-Trade Operations 1.
+0 4.
+Stationary engines burning: Natural gas, LPG, gasoline, dual fuel, or diesel fuel which are used exclusively as emergency generators shall not exceed 500 hours per year or 200 hours per year if subject to Georgia Rule 391-3-102(2)(mmm).7 0 Natural gas, LPG, and/or diesel fueled generators used for emergency, peaking, and/or standby power generation, where the combined peaking and standby power generation do not exceed 200 hours per year.
+0 iii) Natural gas, LPG, and/or diesel fuel used for other purposes, provided that the output of each engine does not exceed 400 horsepower and that no individual engine operates for more than 2,000 hours per year.
+0 iv) Gasoline used for other purposes, provided that the output of each engine does not exceed 100 horsepower and that no individual engine operates for more than 500 hours per year.
+0 Trade Operations 1.
 Brazing, soldering, and welding equipment, and cutting torches related to manufacturing and construction activities whose emissions of hazardous air pollutants (HAPs) fall below 1,000 pounds per year.
-Maintenance, 1.
-Blast-cleaning equipment using a suspension of abrasive in water and any exhaust system (or Cleaning, and collector) serving them exclusively.
-Housekeeping 2.
+0 Maintenance, Cleaning, and Housekeeping 1.
+Blast-cleaning equipment using a suspension of abrasive in water and any exhaust system (or collector) serving them exclusively.
+0 2.
 Portable blast-cleaning equipment.
-3. Non-Perchloroethylene Dry-cleaning equipment with a capacity of 100 pounds per hour or less of clothes.
-4. Cold cleaners having an air/vapor interface of not more than 10 square feet and that do not use a halogenated solvent.
-5. Non-routine clean out of tanks and equipment for the purposes of worker entry or in preparation for maintenance or decommissioning.
-6. Devices used exclusively for cleaning metal parts or surfaces by burning off residual amounts of paint, varnish, or other foreign material, provided that such devices are equipped with afterburners.
-7. Cleaning operations: Alkaline phosphate cleaners and associated cleaners and burners.
-1
+0 3.
+Non-Perchloroethylene Dry-cleaning equipment with a capacity of 100 pounds per hour or less of clothes.
+0 4.
+Cold cleaners having an air/vapor interface of not more than 10 square feet and that do not use a halogenated solvent.
+0 5.
+Non-routine clean out of tanks and equipment for the purposes of worker entry or in preparation for maintenance or decommissioning.
+0 6.
+Devices used exclusively for cleaning metal parts or surfaces by burning off residual amounts of paint, varnish, or other foreign material, provided that such devices are equipped with afterburners.
+0 7.
+Cleaning operations: Alkaline phosphate cleaners and associated cleaners and burners.
+0